oldscienceguy/PebbleSDR/README.md

 ####Disclaimer
 The source code for this project represents incremental, "drive-by" coding, with numerous experiments, re-writes, re-factoring, re-everything.
 No attempt has been made to pretty up the code or clean up comments.
 In fact, in many places I have deliberately left alternative implementations and detailed comments in the code for future reference.

+I have not advertised this for broad distribution because of health issues that could cause me to not be able to support it, answer questions, fix bugs, etc.  If you get this, please be patient for a response from me.

 ####Credits
 I knew nothing about DSP algorithms when I started writing Pebble.
 Although I've collected quite a library of DSP books and articles, I learned by looking at the work of others who were kind enough to make their projects open source.
 I've included all of the key projects I referenced and in some cases, derived code from, in the gpl.h file you can find in the source tree.
 But I especially wanted to thank Moe Wheatley for his outstanding work in making CuteSDR <http://sourceforge.net/projects/cutesdr/> available with source.
 While I had working code, Moe's code demonstrated what a professionally written DSP program should look like.

 ##Installation
 Installation is easy, just unzip the files into a Pebble directory.
 Pebble does not install and does not depend on any other libraries being previously installed, everything is in the directory.